MeMAD-project/subtitle-translation/README.md

 ### Translation model benchmarks

+For reference, we provide some BLEU scores for the translation models in particular.

 #### OpenSubtitles held-out test set

 | src → tgt  | `→ de`  | `→ en`  | `→ fi`  | `→ fr`  | `→ nl`  | `→ sv`  |